Skip to main content

 Mechatronics Academy is a collaboration between Chattanooga State, Volkswagen Group of America, and the Hamilton County Department of Education.
 Mechatronics Academy offers a unique opportunity for students to pursue post-secondary goals while in high school.
 Students are expected to maintain a mature, responsible attitude while attaining a higher level of achievement.
 The Mechatronics Academy Guardian/Student Handbook is designed to be an overview of the procedures and services available on the Chattanooga State campus.
 We hope you find the information useful as you pursue academic success.
 The faculty looks forward to working with you during your Mechatronics Academy experience.

-• State of the art technology and robotics at Volkswagen Academy.
+• Engaging in hands on learning using state of the art technology at the Volkswagen facility;

 Eligibility Criteria